 According to computerscience.org, women now represent 47% of the workforce as compared to 38% in the early 1970s however, only 12% of engineers are females.
 Two-thirds of elementary-aged children indicate an interest in science, however as they enter middle school, the percentage of interested girls falls significantly.
 This is possibly due to the stereotype that tech is portrayed as being a "very geeky male" industry.

 Research has shown that diverse teams tend to perform better and that individuals from different genders bring a different perspective to the table that can lead to more innovative solutions.
 Having some diversity in the thought process also leads to better problem-solving as a female's point of view increases the capability to understand the pain points of your target demographic.
 A study by Credit Suisse also shows that organisations with at least 1 female team member brought it a higher return on equity and net income growth in comparison to teams that only consisted of males.
 Computer Science is a growing field and one where women definitely cannot be left behind.
 This is why more needs to be done in terms of encouraging more female participation in the world of tech.
+Here's a great guide on the importance of empowering women in tech.

 If women don’t participate in tech, with its massive prominence in our lives and society, we risk losing many of the economic, political and social gains we have made over the decades.